Suffolk County Commercial Real Estate Attorney

 Commercial lease disputes are only one of several areas of commercial real estate we handle at The Law Offices of Michael Catalanotto.
 We can also help you navigate the purchase and sale of commercial properties and other real estate issues like boundary disputes.
-Whatever your commercial real estate matters, reach out to our team at The Law Offices of Michael Catalanotto for legal assistance.
+Whatever your commercial real estate matters, reach out to our Suffolk County commercial real estate attorneys at The Law Offices of Michael Catalanotto for legal assistance.
 We can take a detailed look at your situation and help you strategize your next steps as a property owner, tenant, seller, or buyer.

-Contact The Law Offices of Michael Catalanotto for a free consultation to get started.
+Contact the Suffolk County real estate lawyers at The Law Offices of Michael Catalanotto for a free consultation to get started.

 “Divorce is never pleasant but having a strong, knowledgeable team behind you, makes an awful situation more bearable!” - Jan S.